Pom Klementieff

 Pom Klementieff as Mantis

-One of the creators of Mantis in the original comics, Steve Englehart, did not appreciate Mantis in the film adaptation.
-According to him, Pom Klementieff's character had nothing in common with his creation.
-Nevertheless, both director James Gunn and Marvel head Kevin Feige were confident that Pom was born for this role.
+Steve Englehart, one of Mantis's original comic creators, wasn't impressed with the film adaptation of his character.
+He felt Pom Klementieff's version had nothing in common with his original creation.
+Still, both director James Gunn and Marvel head Kevin Feige were convinced Pom was perfect for the role.

 Pom Klementieff on the set of Guardians of the Galaxy Vol. 2